Amanuel2000/alx-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 IT monitoring is composed of three parts: 1) Foundation; 2) Software, and 3) Interpretation in order to function.

-Foundation: Are related to the infrastructure at its lowest layer of the software stack.
+- Foundation: Are related to the infrastructure at its lowest layer of the software stack.
 This includes physical and virtual devices, such as servers, CPUs and VMs.

-Software: The software is the monitoring section which analyzes what is happening in the devices (physical or virtual machines) in terms of CPU usage, load, memory, and running count.
+- Software: The software is the monitoring section which analyzes what is happening in the devices (physical or virtual machines) in terms of CPU usage, load, memory, and running count.

-Interpretation: Here is where collected data is turned into metrics and are presented through graphs or data charts (mostly on GUI dashboard).
+- Interpretation: Here is where collected data is turned into metrics and are presented through graphs or data charts (mostly on GUI dashboard).
 This is often integrated with tools of data visualization to help better understand and do data analytics of performance (Gillis, 2020).

 ## Explain what to do if you want to monitor your web server QPS

 Queries per second is a measure of the rate of traffic going in a particular server serving a Web domain.
 It is an important metric to monitor, because it can help you decide whether to scale the server in order to cope with the demand of usage, and resource requirement so the web page won’t collapse in the future with overload server request.

+## Issues With This Infrastructure

+- Terminating SSL at the load balancer level would leave the traffic between the load balancer and the web servers unencrypted.
+- Having one MySQL server is an issue because it is not scalable and can act as a single point of failure for the web infrastructure.
+- Having servers with all the same components would make the components contend for resources on the server like CPU, Memory, I/O, etc., which can lead to poor performance and also make it difficult to locate the source of the problem.
+A setup such as this is not easily scalable